1999 Dubai Sevens

-The 1999 Dubai Sevens was an international rugby sevens tournament that took place at the Dubai Exiles Rugby Ground between 2–3 December 1999.
-It was the 12th edition of the Dubai Sevens with it being inaugural event for the IRB Sevens World Series.
-Sixteen teams competed in the tournament and were divided into four groups of four teams with the top two qualifying through to the cup quarter-finals.
+The 1999 Dubai Sevens was an international rugby sevens tournament that took place at the Dubai Exiles Rugby Ground on 2 and 3 December 1999.
+It was the 12th edition of the Dubai Sevens and the inaugural event for the IRB Sevens World Series.
+Sixteen teams competed in the tournament and were divided into four groups of four teams with the top two qualifying through to the cup quarterfinals.

 After winning their group, New Zealand defeated Fiji in the cup final by a score of 38–14.
 In the minor placings, Australia won the plate final over France while Scotland won the bowl final over Zimbabwe.

 Teams

 Sixteen national teams played in the tournament:

 Pool stage

 The pool stage was played on the first day of the tournament.
 The 16 teams were separated into four groups of four teams and teams in the same pool played each other once.
 The top two teams in each pool advanced to the Cup quarterfinals to compete for the 1999 Dubai Sevens title.